‘White Privilege: A Challenge to Leaders’

 3.30pm – 5.30 pm

 We offered the following provocation to this meeting.
 The provocation is followed by a reflection.
+Dr Abdi’s blog post on this event is hyperlinked here

 This provocation considers whiteness through two distinctly separate but entwined perspectives of the abstract and the institutional.
 I begin with the abstract.